• Skip to primary navigation

 We.
 Get.
 To.
 Decide.
 What.
 We.
 Focus.
 On.

 If you choose to focus on days, you are signing up to make yourself miserable.
 And for no good reason.
-There’s actually no benefit to that.
+There’s actually no benefit to this perspective.
 I can handle pain that leads to gain, but this is just pain that leads to more pain.

 -Carl